Learn about the Sustainable Development Goals

 1. Goals give direction and focus The world is plagued with many complex problems.

 The adoption of the Sustainable Development Goals was a historic moment.
 It was met with a standing ovation and applause, as all 193 leaders unanimously agreed to the new global agenda.

 As stated in the agreement, “Never before have world leaders pledged common action and endeavor across such broad and universal policy agenda.
 We are setting out together on the path towards sustainable development, devoting ourselves collectively to the pursuit of global development and of ‘win-win’ cooperation which can bring huge gains to all countries and all parts of the world.

-While the SDGs themselves are easy to understand, measuring progress on them is much more difficult.
+SDG INDEX While the SDGs themselves are easy to understand, measuring progress on them is much more difficult.

 The Sustainable Development Solutions Network (SDSN) and the Bertelsmann Stiftung have developed the SDG Index as an independent ‘Report Card’ for each country.
 A range of reports, profiles for every country and even the underlying raw data are freely available to download, in the spirit of transparency.
-SDSN Youth provides helpful visual country-by-country SDG Dashboards, using the data from the Index to compare and contrast progress to date.
+SDSN Youth provides helpful visualizations country-by-country SDG Dashboards, using the data from the Index to compare and contrast progress to date.